maxbyz/framework-1/docs/terms/essif-glue.md

 date: 20210601
 ---

-### Short Description
+## Definition
-The **eSSIF-Glue** is an interface layer that consists of a documented set of APIs between the %%Transaction Data Collector|transaction-data-collector%% and %%Transaction Data Discloser|transaction-data-discloser%% on the one hand, and the Wallet, Holder, Issuer and Verifier (WHIV) components on the other hand.
+The **eSSIF-Glue** is an interface layer that consists of a documented set of APIs between the [Transaction Data Collector](transaction-data-collector) and [Transaction Data Discloser](transaction-data-discloser) on the one hand, and the Wallet, Holder, Issuer and Verifier (WHIV) components on the other hand.

  Ultimately, we would like to see these APIs standardized.
-Having such APIs allows different %%parties|party%% to create their own version of the WHIV components, supporting the SSI technologies as they see fit, and shrinking or expanding functionalities as they feel appropriate. %%parties|party%% can then select such WHIV components as they see fit.
+Having such APIs allows different [parties](party) to create their own version of the WHIV components, supporting the SSI technologies as they see fit, and shrinking or expanding functionalities as they feel appropriate. [parties](party) can then select such WHIV components as they see fit.

-### Purpose
+## Purpose
-The purpose of the essif-Glue APIs is to make calling the WHIV functions as simple as possible, given the functions of the %%Transaction Data Collector|transaction-data-collector%% and %%Transaction Data Discloser|transaction-data-discloser%%
+The purpose of the essif-Glue APIs is to make calling the WHIV functions as simple as possible, given the functions of the [Transaction Data Collector](transaction-data-collector) and [Transaction Data Discloser](transaction-data-discloser)

-### Criterion
+## Criterion
 The set of API's described at https://gitlab.grnet.gr/essif-lab/tno-ssi-service/developer-docs.

+## Tags
+#ctwg #essiflab #essiflab-framework